neural-dialogue-metrics/EmbeddingBased/README.md

     SentVec[i] = Extrema(i, embeddings)
 ```

-Finally the score is obtained by taking cosine similarity of two `SentVec`.
+Finally, the score is obtained by taking the cosine similarities of two `SentVec`.

-# Papers mentioning the metrics
+## Related Works

-It is used as one of the metrics to evaluate the VHRED model proposed in Serban et al (2015 a), among others (the average length
-of response, the word entropy and the utterance entropy w.r.t the unigram entropy of the training corpus and human evaluation).
-In *section 4.3 Results of Metric-based Evaluation*, settings of how the embedding based metrics are used and their interpretation
-are detailed, along with evaluation results.
+These metrics are used as one of the metrics to evaluate the VHRED model proposed in Serban et al (2015 a), among others (the average length of response, the word entropy, and the utterance entropy w.r.t the unigram entropy of the training corpus and human evaluation).
+In *section 4.3 Results of Metric-based Evaluation*, settings of how the embedding-based metrics are used and their interpretation are detailed, along with evaluation results.

-In the *How NOT to evaluate your dialogue system* paper, the authors discuss the embedding based metrics in
-*section 3.2 Embedding-based Metrics*.
+In the *How NOT to evaluate your dialogue system* paper, the authors discuss the embedding-based metrics in *section 3.2 Embedding-based Metrics*.
 They conclude that the embedding metrics, like other overlap-based metrics, do not correlate with human evaluation (not at all on Ubuntu Dialogue Corpus and weakly on Twitter Corpus).

- In spit of this, Serban et al. interpret the metric as measuring *top similarity*.
+Despite this, Serban et al. interpret the metric as measuring *top similarity*.
 They then show that the HRED and VHRED models capture the topic in the context appropriately.

-# Dependencies
+## Dependencies

 - Python 3.6
 - gensim 3.4.0

-# Usage
+## Usage

     python embedding_metrics.py path_to_ground_truth.txt path_to_predictions.txt path_to_embeddings.bin

 The script assumes one example per line (e.g. one dialogue or one sentence per line).
 The embedding file should be in binary format as generated by the original word2vec tool from Google.
 If you find any problem loading your embedding, please refer to the [gensim document about the word2vec model](https://radimrehurek.com/gensim/models/word2vec.html).

-# Recommended Word Embedding
+## Recommended Word Embedding

 The word embedding you are recommended to use is the *Word2Vec* vectors trained on the *Google News Corpus*.
 This is also recommended by the original repository.
 To download this pre-trained embedding easily, here are some useful links:
 - [Resource from Deeplearning4j](https://deeplearning4jblob.blob.core.windows.net/resources/wordvectors/GoogleNews-vectors-negative300.bin.gz)
 - [Google Code Archive](https://code.google.com/archive/p/word2vec/)
 - [Google Drive](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit)

-# Acknowledgement
+## Acknowledgment

 The main script `embedding_metrices.py` is adapted from [hed-dlg-truncated](https://github.com/julianser/hed-dlg-truncated).
 Thanks for their great script!

-# References
+# Reference

-[1] Section 3.1 of How NOT To Evaluate Your Dialogue System: An Empirical Study of
-Unsupervised Evaluation Metrics for Dialogue Response Generation
+[1] Section 3.1 of How NOT To Evaluate Your Dialogue System: An Empirical Study of Unsupervised Evaluation Metrics for Dialogue Response Generation

 [2] A Hierarchical Latent Variable Encoder-Decoder Model for Generating Dialogues.
 Serban et al. (2015 a)